When Will Cars Be Truly Self-Driving?

 This situation again shows that sensing requires more redundancy.
 The camera lens may be dirty.
 However, radar can still see through harsh weather conditions, and lidar works well even in rain and snow.

 Ans2: I agree that sensing technology will make a lot of progress.
 However, it will continue to face limitations in harsh conditions.
 In the context of smart cities, we must balance improving vehicle technology and upgrading infrastructure, such as using sensors to supplement traffic signals, road signs, etc.

 Obstacle 4 Infrastructure factors

 Question: How important is the vehicle’s communication with infrastructure such as traffic lights and other vehicles for self-driving cars?

 Ans1: As long as safety-critical event detection exists only on the vehicle, it will subject the vehicle to a higher degree of scrutiny and certification.
 Infrastructure integration may lead to faster-automated deployments if some of these capabilities are enabled.

 Ans2: Vehicle-to-road coordination technology called CV2X will enable vehicles to communicate with properly equipped vehicles, traffic signals, road signs, pedestrians, cloud infrastructure, etc.

 Ans 3: CV2X has huge potential.
-However, different automakers and regions are still using different systems, which hinders interoperability.
+However, automakers and regions still use different systems, which hinders interoperability.
 Therefore, establishing standards is a key success factor.
 In addition, CV2X requires investment in infrastructure.

-Question: Are the safety expectations for self-driving cars too high given that car today can get into accidents and no one is calling for a ban on cars?
+Question: Are the safety expectations for self-driving cars too high, given that cars today can get into accidents and no one is calling for a ban on cars?